AMIProject0/project-cerberus-pldm-manifest/README.md

 Details of Project Cerberus's goals and design can be found at https://github.com/opencomputeproject/Project_Olympus/tree/master/Project_Cerberus.

+This repository is the container for manifest files used to get PLDM Cerberus source code using the repo tool.
+For source code and project details, go to the main PLDM Project Cerberus repositories at https://github.com/rios240/Cerberus-PLDM-Server and https://github.com/rios240/Cerberus-PLDM-Client.

 ## Getting the Source Code

 The Cerberus source code relies on some external dependencies and allows for customization and extension to